KonradKiss/DynamoQL/README.md

 You can do this:

 ```php
 $dql = new DynamoQL();
 $dql->dql("CREATE TABLE my_table HASH ID AS NUMBER, RANGE Date AS NUMBER", true);
 $dql->dql("RESIZE THROUGHPUT my_table READ 500 WRITE 500");
 ```

+We first create the table.
+The last `true` parameter signals that this operation is synchronous.
+This means that the next command will not execute until the table is available (`ACTIVE`) or the request times out.
+We can then change the throughput if the default (`5`,`5`) is not good enough.

+While here we used two commands, most of the time it becomes simpler than that.
 I did my best to come up with a syntax that feels close to SQL syntaxes while also fits the most common Amazon DynamoDB tasks.

 Report issues here: https://github.com/KonradKiss/DynamoQL/issues

 ## Syntax ##

+DynamoQL command syntax is case-insensitive.
+Here I've used all uppercase commands while variables are differentiated via lowercase characters.

 ### Hash and Range types ###